 To make the most of your re-engagement strategy, remember to:

-- Have a way to track uninstalls and understand why people leave your app
+- Have a way to measure uninstalls and understand why people leave your app

 - Make sure your re-engagement messaging is personalized and relevant to your audience

-- Try multiple communication channels (paid social ads, push notifications, email) and track results to see which yield the best results
+- Try multiple communication channels (paid social ads, push notifications, email) and measure results to see which yield the best results

 - Use deep links so users can get right to the most pertinent and interesting content in your app